Postgraduate Course: Placement-Based Dissertation (MSc International Development OL) (PGSP11556)

 Depending on the terms of the placement agreement, the supervisory contribution of partner organisations may vary.
 From the University, students will receive the following as part of the supervision process:

-- Meetings with academic supervisor (3-4, over phone/Skype) from the end of semester 2 to submission
+- Meetings with academic supervisor (3-4, over phone/Skype) from April to submission in August

 - Detailed feedback on review of academic literature and policy context